Comandos Autónomos Anticapitalistas

 The ambush at Pasaia is dealt with in a documentary film called "Pasaiako Badia".
-Pasaiako Badia In this film, witnesses, relatives and others recount the arrest of Rosa Jimeno by the Spanish police, her torture and the trap set for the CAA, which included Rosa being tied up and a rendezvous with the members of CAA arranged.
+In this film, witnesses, relatives and others recount the arrest of Rosa Jimeno by the Spanish police, her torture and the trap set for the CAA, which included Rosa being tied up and a rendezvous with the members of CAA arranged.
 She was forced to set a date with CAA members near the harbor at Pasaia in March 1984.
-Once the CAA members arrived in the harbor the armed police, shot Pelu and Pelitxo, killing both, and arrested two, ‘Txapas' and ‘Kurro', who were tortured and killed.
+Once the CAA members arrived in the harbor the armed police, shot Pelu and Pelitxo, killing both, and arrested two, 'Txapas' and 'Kurro', who were tortured and killed.
 Joseba Merino and Rosa survived.
 The G.A.L. a paramilitary group including former Francoist officers which used public funds and participated in the Spanish state's war on terrorism was allegedly involved in the ambush.